tybolalekan/my_data_analysis_portfolio/README.md

 ## Conclusion

 The project demonstrates the ability to manage complex data cleaning tasks using **Power Query** and deliver professional-grade business intelligence through **Power BI**, turning unstructured metadata into strategic insights.
+This project was completed as part of my professional data analysis training and internship experience.

 # Data_Wrangling_PowerQuery
 #### Repository:https://github.com/tybolalekan/Data_Wrangling_PowerQuery